ChenLi0830/RN-Auth/README.md

 # RN-Auth
-A React Native Authentication App
+A React Native Authentication App using firebase.